LinkersX/LinkersX/README.md

 bit.ly/BuyGladiatorNYC ... this->5eur for the Sexy Bartender

-P.S. this is raw Hoset, Uncensored Autobiography about a Shy guy, a software developer and his transformation into The King of the Game, by #Imre #Vig
+P.S. this is raw Honest, Uncensored Autobiography about a Shy guy, a software developer and his transformation into The King of the Game, by #Imre #Vig #imi #maci